UCLNatSci/2022/NSCI0005/_sources/odes/2nd_order_ODEs.md

 f(x)=\ln(x)
 ```
 since the ansatz would need to have an infinite number of terms.
 To balance the derivative of the logarithm would need a term like $1/x$,
 which would need a term like $1/x^2$ and so forth.
-There is a method that can be used to solve more general types of inhomogeneous problem, which is called **variation of
+There is a method that can be used to solve more general types of inhomogeneous problem - **variation of
 parameters**.